rozzilla/fast-theme-toggle/README.md

 ## Description 🔭

 Fast theme toggle enables to quickly switch the website theme in a ultra-lightweight, minimal, and easy-to-use way.
-It allows to change the colors from the 'light' version to 'dark' and vice-versa with no configuration required.
+It allows to change the colors from the 'light' version to 'dark' and vice-versa with no configuration required ([demo](https://www.youtube.com/watch?v=PV551Jlmf3I)).

 ## Installation 💻